bmc/markwrap/index.md

 # Installation

-MarkWrap is published to the `oss.sonatype.org` repository;  Sonatype automatically pushes the artifacts to the  [Maven central repository][].
-You can get download the MarkWrap library jar directly from the Maven repository.
-However, if you're using [Maven][] or [SBT][], you can just have those tools do the job for you.
+MarkWrap is published to the `oss.sonatype.org` repository.
+Sonatype does *not* automatically push artifacts to the [Maven Central Repository][], so you have to pull your artifacts from Sonatype, itself.
+If you're using [SBT][], that's not a problem, since SBT automitically searches the Sonatype repository.
+If you're using [Maven][], you may have to specify the repository directly.
+See below for how to do that.

 Version 0.5.5 supports Scala 2.10.0-M7, 2.9.2, 2.9.1-1, 2.9.1, 2.9.0-1, 2.9.0,
 2.8.2, 2.8.1 and 2.8.0.